Skip to Content

 Quote from My Many Colored Days by Dr. Seuss

-After creating the collages we personalized them with each child’s photo.
+After creating the collages, we personalized them with each child’s photo.
 Super cute!

 My Many Colored Days Collages preschool art display